Kidnapping of Evyatar David: Starvation

+In August 2025, on the day that coincided with the Jewish commemoration day of Tisha B'Av, Hamas released footage of David showing him in an severely emaciated state and forced to dig his own grave.
+Pale and sallow, David stated that he had not eaten in days and received little water to drink.
+The video was juxtaposed by footage of emaciated Gazan children.
+A similar video was released by Palestinian Islamic Jihad depicting hostage Rom Braslavski.

+Israeli Prime Minister Benjamin Netanyahu and David's family members said that the video was proof that the hostages were being deliberately malnourished by Hamas.
+David's family stated that Hamas were attempting to exploit the humanitarian crisis in Gaza for propaganda purposes, and accused Hamas of purposefully restricting or diverting humanitarian aid into Gaza.
+David's family said that footage from the released video, such as the "large" arm of a Hamas fighter handing David a can of food, show that Hamas members are well fed amid the Gaza famine.
+In a letter to the United Nations Security Council, Hamas stated that the hostages "are experiencing the same conditions as the people of Gaza" who faced chronic food shortages and restrictions of aid amid Israel's 2023 blockade of the Gaza Strip.
+The video led to international outcry and sparked protests in Hostages Square in Tel Aviv, Israel.

 An Instagram post shared by Greta Thunberg and other pro-Palestinian activists in October 2025 featured a still image of David from the August video, suggesting he is a suffering Palestinian prisoner held by Israel.
 The post was mocked on social media and condemned by David's sister, Yeela, and educator Aviva Klompas.
 Yeela David called on Thunberg to delete the post.

 Reactions

 US President Donald Trump and Vice President JD Vance meet with David's family and other family and hostages in September 2025.

 David's family compared it to the Holocaust, referring to him as a muselmann.
 They said his life was in "immediate danger", and that he had been "deliberately and cynically starved in Hamas’ tunnels in Gaza".
 They also describing him as "a living skeleton, buried alive."
 In an interview with Geoff Bennett on PBS NewsHour, David's cousin, Matan Eshet, pointed out that the Hamas captor had a much larger hand and arm than David, showing the former is well-fed.
 Eshet continued that the captor also is tanned, showing he has been outside regularly.
 The Israeli foreign ministry also mentioned the contrast in a tweet.

 The video was also condemned by several world leaders: